Installing GOAD on PROXMOX Part 2: Provisioning

 Provisioning

-Important variables are in /root/GOAD/globalsettings.ini and /root/.goad/goad.ini
+The important variables are in /root/GOAD/globalsettings.ini and /root/.goad/goad.ini

 cd /root/GOAD